-In today’s data-driven world, knowing how to interpret population trends, measure social change, and analyze human behavior through numbers is more important than ever.
+In today’s data driven world, knowing how to interpret population trends, measure social change, and analyze human behavior through numbers is more important than ever.
 That’s what makes Demography and Social Statistics such a relevant course in Nigeria’s academic landscape.
-If you’re eyeing this course in the 2025/2026 academic session, one of the first steps is meeting the right JAMB cut-off mark which we will be detailing the necessary here.
+If you’re eyeing this course in the 2026/2027 academic session, one of the first steps is meeting the right JAMB cut off mark, which we will detail here.

-General JAMB Cut-Off Mark for Demography and Social Statistics 2025
+General JAMB Cut Off Mark for Demography and Social Statistics 2026

 - JAMB UTME Cut Off Mark For All Courses